 - 2,166 degrees, certificates, diplomas, and GEDs (1,679 without GEDs)

 - 33 percent earned college transfer degrees (704 degrees)

 - 41 percent earned career degrees or certificates (898 degrees and certificates)

-- 26 percent completed GED or high school diplomas (487 GEDs, plus 77 diplomas for a
+- 26 percent completed GED or high school diplomas (487 GEDs, plus 77 diplomas for a total of 564)

 - 30 — average age of graduates

 - 19 percent international students

 - 72 — age of oldest graduate, Certificate: Medical Billing Specialist

 - 16 — age of youngest graduate, Associate of Science Degree

 - Opening Triton Field, new turf for intramural activities, intercollegiate sports teams — baseball, softball, and soccer — and academic physical education classes.
 Go Tritons!